HCIILAB/MSDS/README.md

 # MSDS Dataset Released

-This is the released version and official page of the [MSDS dataset](https://proceedings.neurips.cc/paper_files/paper/2022/hash/eca896a8cf6363c9573a701c8c5c9cc5-Abstract-Datasets_and_Benchmarks.html).
+This is the released version and official page of the [MSDS dataset](https://proceedings.neurips.cc/paper_files/paper/2022/hash/eca896a8cf6363c9573a701c8c5c9cc5-Abstract-Datasets_and_Benchmarks.html)(NIPS 2022 Spotlight).
 You can access the dataset following the instructions.

 ## Directory